A Dozen Christian Villages in Nigeria Wiped Out in Four-Day Killing Spree

-As many as 200 Christians had been killed, however, some residents fear the death toll may be even higher, as more bodies are yet to be recovered, while others were burned beyond recognition.
+According to our on-the-ground sources, as many as 200 Christians had been killed, however, some residents fear the death toll may be even higher, as more bodies are yet to be recovered, while others were burned beyond recognition.
 On Sunday, 75 of the victims were buried in a mass grave.

 - 120 people who were attending the funerals of an elderly member were hacked to death as they returned home.

 - In another attack, in Gana Ropp village, a pastor, Rev. Musa Choji, was killed, as were his wife and son.

 - In Gidin Akwati, the whole community was burned down.
 Local sources say that some of those displaced are still hiding in the bush, as they haven’t yet been able to find their way to a safe haven.

 - A pastor with the Evangelical Church Winning All (ECWA) denomination, who wanted to remain anonymous for security reasons, said that following an attack on Saturday, his entire village was reduced to ashes, and more than 100 people lost their lives.

 The ECWA pastor said more than 50 heavily armed The Fulani are a large ethnic group in West Africa.
 A third of all Fulani people are pastoralists, making them the largest nomadic community in the world. herdsmen surrounded the village of Nghar, in Gashes district, at around 3:30 a.m.
 They burned down all the houses, as well as two churches.
 Only a few people were able to escape.